yuryatin/linux-memory-monitor-qznusnih/README.md

 After launching your Linux Yocto system with this kernel module incorporated, you can attach the module with `modprobe qznusnih`, detach it with `rmmod qznusnih` and check if the module is currently loaded using `lsmod | grep qznusnih`.
 Before loading the module, it’s recommended to limit spontaneous kernel message output in the terminal by running `dmesg -n 1`.

 # Backtraces
 Below are examples of backtraces captured when a monitored byte was written.
+Please note that after these screenshots were taken, the module was renamed from _lmm-qznusnih_ to simply _qznusnih_ to address issues in the buggy Bitbake, and the interface path was updated accordingly to `/sys/kernel/qznusnih/set_address_to_debug`.

 <img width="592" height="363" alt="header_backtrace" src="https://github.com/user-attachments/assets/118c1ecc-4908-4d7e-944b-8ceaf4c8dfe4" />